canonical/snapcraft/CODE_STYLE.md

 ## black

 This code base adheres to black[2].
-You can `snap install black --edge` to install the linter and formatter onto your host.
+You can `snap install black --beta --devmode` to install the linter and formatter onto your host.

 ## Multiline strings